cwinters8/Employee-Directory/README.md

-# Treehouse-FSJS-Project5
+# Employee Directory
-Public API Requests

-## Description
 A mock employee directory for "Awesome Startup".
 The employee data was generated using the [Random User Generator API](https://randomuser.me/).

-## Technologies used
+## Technologies Used
 JavaScript
 jQuery
 AJAX
+HTML
+CSS

-## Future improvements
+## Future Improvements
 - Modals displayed from search results should only be able to navigate between the results, and not all the employees.

-## Style Changes
-- Changed background color
-- Changed color of header text
-- Increased font size of header text
-- Changed background color of search input

 ## Credits
-The HTML and the majority of the CSS were provided by [Team Treehouse](https://teamtreehouse.com)
+The HTML and the majority of the CSS were provided by [Team Treehouse](https://teamtreehouse.com).